awolf2821/awolf2821.github.io/journal/entries/Encryption.md

 ##  What is the difference between symmetric and asymmetric encryption?

 Symmetric encryption uses a pre-shared code that is the same for both\
-the sender and the recipient, this is why it is called symmetric Encryption\
+the sender and the recipient, this is why it is called symmetric encryption\
 A good example of this is a Caesar cipher, which shifts the letters in the\
 message by a predetermined amount.
 Without the original shift, you cannot\
 decode the message.
 However, it is extremely easy to automate this process\
 and decode the message.
 Asymmetric encryption uses unique mathematical\
-properties that ensure a message encoded using the public key on your computer\
-cannot be decoded by that same public key. a related private key is required\
+properties that ensure a message encoded using the public key, which is publicly available. the encrypted message cannot be decoded by that same public key.\
-to decode the message.
-These keys are NOT the same, which is why it is called Asymmetric Encryption.
-The private key is stored locally on the computer and NEVER\
+a related private key is requiredto decode the message.
+These keys are NOT the same, which is why it is called asymmetric encryption.
+The private key is stored locally\
-on the internet.
+on the computer and NEVER on the internet.

 ## Explain the steps of the encryption and decryption process.